 5. Pick the Park That Fits Your Needs

-“Don’t assume all parks are the same,” said Paula Werne, director of communications at Holiday World & Splashin’ Safari.
+“Don’t assume all parks are the same,” said Paula Werne, former director of communications at Holiday World & Splashin’ Safari.
 “Decide what’s important to you and make a comparison.
 It might be price, it might be thrill rides, children’s rides, shows, water park or even rural versus urban location.”

 Choosing a park that emphasizes children’s rides might be a good idea if someone in your family is under 42 inches tall — the standard measure for boarding rides at Six Flags.
 Keep in mind that, for some thrill rides, children must be even taller.